tmldot/aws_find_prefix_list_entries/README.md

 - **Filter by Prefix List Name:**
   Use the `--plfilter` option to search only PLs whose name contains a specific string (case-insensitive).

+- **Exclude Specific Prefix Lists:**
+  Use the `--plexclude` option to exclude PLs whose name contains a specific string (case-insensitive).

+- **Set Maximum CIDR Block Size:**
+  Use the `--maxcidr` option to define the largest allowable CIDR (default is `/29`).
+Any prefix list entry with a block larger than this value will be reported.

 - **Custom AWS Profile and Region:**
   Optionally specify an AWS CLI profile and region to target specific accounts or regions.